-265 Commonwealth was designed by Peabody and Stearns, architects, and built in 1880 by Vinal & Dodge and Andrew Anderson, builders.
-It was built as the home of Francis Henry Appleton and his wife, Fanny Rollins (Tappan) Appleton.
-He is shown as the owner of 265 Commonwealth on the original building permit application, dated April 17, 1880, and on the 1883 Bromley map.
+265 Commonwealth was designed by Peabody and Stearns, architects, and built in 1880-1881 by Vinal & Dodge, masons, and Andrew Anderson, carpenter, as the home of Francis Henry Appleton and his wife, Fanny Rollins (Tappan) Appleton.

 Plans for house are included in the Peabody and Stearns Collection in the Boston Public Library’s Arts Department (reference PS/MA.015).
 The plans refer to an April 12, 1880, contract with the firms and individuals who built the house.
 In addition to Vinal & Dodge, masons, and Andrew Anderson, carpenter, who were named on the original building permit application, the plans also name A. C. Sanborn & Co. (granite), Jacob Wolf & Son (freestone), John Kelley (plasterer), G. W. & F. Smith (iron works), Daniel G. Finnerty (plumber), Page & Littlefield (stair builders), Charles S. Parker & Sons (roofers), and James I. Wingate (painter).

 Click here to view the original plans for 265 Commonwealth.

 Francis Henry Appleton served in the First Corps Cadets from 1870, rising to the rank of Captain in 1879.
 In 1897, he was named Commissioner General of Massachusetts, retiring in 1900 with the rank of Major General.
 He also maintained a farm in Peabody where he bred Ayrshire cattle.

-By the 1886-1887 winter season, 265 Commonwealth was purchased from Francis Appleton by a trust established under the will of shipping merchant Richard Baker, Jr. It became the home of his son-in-law and daughter, Thomas Owen Richardson and his wife Mary Rich (Baker) Richardson.
+On November 24, 1885, 265 Commonwealth was purchased from Francis Appleton by a trust established under the will of shipping merchant Richard Baker, Jr. It became the home of his son-in-law and daughter, Thomas Owen Richardson and Mary Rich (Baker) Richardson.
 They had married in June of 1885 and lived briefly at 131 Marlborough.
-Before their marriage, he had lived at 319 Dartmouth and she had lived with her mother, Ellen M. Baker (the widow of shipping merchant Richard Baker, Jr.) at 152 Commonwealth.
+Before their marriage, he had lived at 319 Dartmouth and she had lived at 152 Commonwealth with her widowed mother, Ellen M. (Whittemore) Baker.

 The Richardsons continued to live at 265 Commonwealth in 1893.
 They also maintained homes in Petersham, New Hampshire, and York Beach, Maine, and also spent summers at the Bakers’ home, Westcliff, in Newport.

-At the time the warrant for his arrest was announced, Mary (Baker) Richardson was living at her family’s summer home in Newport.
-She appears not to have returned to Boston for several years (probably living in Newport).
-The trust established under her father’s will continued to own 265 Commonwealth: Ellen M. Baker et al, trustees, continued to be shown as the owners on the 1908 Bromley map (even though Ellen Baker had died in 1896), and Mary R. Richardson is shown as the owner on the 1912 and 1917 maps.
-She continued to own the house until her death in October of 1924.
+At the time the warrant for his arrest was announced, Mary (Baker) Richardson was living at her family’s home in Newport.
+She appears not to have returned to Boston for several years (and probably was living in Newport).
+The trust established under her father’s will continued to own 265 Commonwealth and lease it to others.

 Ethel Clark married in June of 1898 to Ezra Ripley Thayer, an attorney and later Dean of Harvard Business School, and they moved to 7 Fairfield.
 Mary and Eleanor Clark continued to live at 265 Commonwealth during the 1898-1899 winter season, but had moved to Pomfret, Connecticut, by 1900.